KillBotTo/KillBot_NodeJS/README.md

 # KillBot.to NodeJS AntiBot

 KillBot is a Node.js module for checking and blocking potentially malicious requests based on IP and User-Agent information.
 It allows you to check whether your users are potentially malicious and, at the same time, retrieve information such as their location.
-Use of this module requires an API key and a subscription to the [KillBot.To](https://killbot.to/subscriptions) website
+Use of this module requires an API key and a subscription to the [KillBot.To](https://killbot.to/subscriptions) website.
+The documentation is available at [documentation.killbot.to](https://documentation.killbot.to/).

 ## Installation